keithlennox/roku-feed/README.md

 ### SOCIAL SYNDICATION API CONSTRAINTS

-- Returns only 100 videos (need to confirm)
+- Returns only 100 videos at a time.
+You must make multiple API calls to get all videos.
+This make it impossible to organize videos by series, seasons, and episodes.
-- Nowhere to host series images (may not be a showstopper)
+- Does not offer a solution to host series images (may not be a showstopper).
-- Liquid not capable of creating nested series, seasons, episodes (need to conmfirm)

 ### BC CUSTOM FIELD CONSTRAINTS

 - Max of 50 allowed
 - Can only be deleted by BC
-- Text, restricted list, or boolean
+- Text or restricted list
 - Provide display name, internal name, type, description
 - Internal name can only be alphanumeric (no spaces, dashes or underscores)
 - Display and internal names 128 chars max
 - Description 500 chars max
 - You cannot search on values shorter than 3 chars

-### PROPOSED BC CUSTOM FIELDS (Display name / Internal name / Data type / TS XML field)
+### PROPOSED BC CUSTOM FIELDS (Display name / Internal name / Data type / TS XML field / Description)

-- Syndication Flag / syndicationflag / restricted list: true, false  / NA
+- OTT Flag / ottflag / restricted list: true, false  / NA / Controls whether this vidoe appears on OTT platforms or not.
+Leaving this field blank is the same as choosing false.
-- Syndication Type / syndicationtype / restricted list: series, movie, shortFormVideo, tvSpecial / NA
+- OTT Type / otttype / restricted list: series, movie, shortFormVideo, tvSpecial / NA
-- Syndication Series Number / syndicationseriesnumber / text / TBD
+- OTT Series Number / ottseriesnumber / text / TBD
-- Syndication Series Name / syndicationseriesname / text / TBD
+- OTT Series Name / ottseriesname / text / TBD
-- Syndication Series Description / syndicationseriesdescription / text / TBD
+- OTT Series Description / ottseriesdescription / text / TBD
-- Syndication Series Keywords / syndicationserieskeywords / text: comma separated list / NA
+- OTT Series Keywords / ottserieskeywords / text: comma separated list / NA
-- Syndication Series Genres / syndicationseriesgenres / text: comma separated list / NA
+- OTT Series Genres / ottseriesgenres / text: comma separated list / NA
-- Syndication Series Release Date / syndicationseriesreleasedate / text / TBD
+- OTT Series Release Date / ottseriesreleasedate / text / TBD
-- Syndication Season Number / syndicationseasonnumber / text / SeasonNumber
+- OTT Season Number / ottseasonnumber / text / SeasonNumber
-- Syndication Episode Number / syndicationepisodenumber / text / EPISODE_ORDER
+- OTT Episode Number / ottepisodenumber / text / EPISODE_ORDER

 ### ROKU SERIES OBJECT